whatsyourask/ctf/VulnHub/Warzone: 1/README.md

 ## Threat modelling

 Okay.
-We have a java source code of encryption, we have a wierd decrypted message with words "credentials" and "auth".
-So it is difinitely what we need.
+We have a java source code of encryption, we have a weird decrypted message with the words "credentials" and "auth".
+So it is definitely what we need.
 Another general thing is services versions!
 Maybe we will have a CVE on it.

 ## Vulnerability analysis